DelsantiV/bird_buildings_tolerance_project/README.md

 # Evaluating birds tolerance to buildings

-This repository contains the code and data developped and used for my master 2 project aiming at identifying the effect of buildings on birds repartition in France.
+This repository contains the code and data developped and used for my master 2 project aiming at identifying the effect of buildings on birds distribution in France.

 ## Data